FlipperPA/midi-writer/README.md

 ## A Note on Channels

-Due to conventions, it is typically to use two channels.
+Due to ancient MIDI conventions, it is typical to use two channels.
 Since we're using zero-based indexing:

 * `Channel 0` is typically used by all instruments other than percussion.
 * `Channel 9` is typically reserved for percussion instruments, I.e. the drum set.